 Selecting the smoothing parameters is also important for regularization.
 They are specified such that the degrees of freedom are equal for all base-learners, to ensure a fair base-learner selection in each iteration of the algorithm.
 Otherwise, selection of more flexible base-learners is more likely than that of less flexible ones, see~\citet{hofner2011}.
 However, the effective degrees of freedom of an effect after $m_{\text{stop}}$ iterations will in general differ from those preselected for the base learners in each single iteration.
 They are successively adapted to the data.
 The starting coefficient vectors $\thetaf_j^{[0]}$ are usually all set to zero, enabling variable selection as an effect that is never selected stays at zero.
 Like in functional regression, a suitable offset can be used for the intercept to improve the convergence rate of the algorithm, e.g., the mean density of the responses in $\B$.
-Note that a scalar offset, which is another common choice in functional regression, equals zero in the Bayes Hilbert space and thus corresponds to no offset.
+Note that a constant scalar offset, which is another common choice in functional regression, equals zero $0_\Bcal$ in the Bayes Hilbert space and thus corresponds to no offset.
 The optimal number of boosting iterations $m_{\text{stop}}$ can be found with cross-validation, sub-sampling or bootstrapping, with samples generated on the level of elements of $\B$.
 The early-stopping avoids overfitting.